GlenKPeterson/Paguro/README.md

 ### Next Major Release will be Paguro 4.0, "Kotlin Compatibility"

 This announcement is making some people nervous even as it makes others happy.
 The primary curator (Glen) will still continue using Paguro in both Java and Kotlin for at least a year, maybe forever.
-Kotlin as nearly 100% backward-compatible with Java 8 as it could possibly be.
+Kotlin is nearly 100% backward-compatible with Java 8.
 I've met several people who know Paguro but not Kotlin, but I have yet to meet the person who knows both and likes Paguro but not Kotlin.

-You are probably interested in Paguro because you like Immutability, Functional Programming (maybe not as pure as Haskell), and Types.
+You are probably interested in Paguro because you like Immutability, Functional Programming (maybe as pure as Haskell, maybe not), and Types.
 Kotlin is a briefer Java that assumes immutability, makes Functional Programming easier, and plugs 3/4 of the quirks in Java's generic type system.
 If you're concerned about the future of Paguro, I think the best way to put your worries to rest is to try Kotlin.
 It's pretty great!

-That said, some things will have to be renamed in order to fit better with the Kotlin standard library.
-MutableList, MutableMap, and MutableSet conflict with the same-named classes in Kotlin.
-This is actually a sign of how much the design of Kotlin and Paguro make sense together!
 Check back for more details as the 4.x release progresses.

 # Features